Tim Healy (politician): Early life

 He then moved to England finding employment in 1871 with the North Eastern Railway Company in Newcastle-upon-Tyne.
 There he became deeply involved in the Irish Home Rule politics of the local Irish community.
 After leaving for London in 1878 Healy worked as a confidential clerk in a factory owned by his relative, then worked as a parliamentary correspondent for The Nation newspaper owned by his uncle, writing numerous articles in support of Parnell, the newly emergent and more militant home rule leader, and his policy of parliamentary obstructionism.

 Parnell admired Healy's intelligence and energy after Healy had established himself as part of Parnell's broader political circle.
 He became Parnell's secretary but was denied contact to Parnell's small inner circle of political colleagues.

-Parnell, however, brought Healy into the Irish Party (IPP) and supported him as a nationalist candidate when elected MP for Wexford Borough in 1880–83 against the aspiring John Redmond whose father, William Archer Redmond, was its recently deceased MP.
-Healy was returned unopposed to parliament, aided by the fact that Redmond stood aside and that he had survived an agrarian court case which alleging intimidation.
+Parnell, however, brought Healy into the Irish Parliamentary Party (IPP) and supported him as a nationalist candidate for a by-election to Wexford in 1880 following the death of William Archer Redmond, against John Redmond, the son of the deceased MP.
+After John Redmond stood aside, Healy was returned unopposed to parliament.

 Political career

 In parliament, Healy did not physically cut an imposing figure but impressed by the application of sheer intelligence, diligence and volatile use of speech when he achieved the Healy Clause in the Land Law (Ireland) Act 1881 which provided that no further rent should in future be charged on tenant's improvements.
 By the mid-1880s Healy had already acquired a reputation for a scurrilousness of tone.
 He married his cousin Eliza Sullivan in 1882, they had three daughters and three sons and he enjoyed a happy and intense family life, closely interlinked both by friendship and intermarriage with the Sullivans of west Cork.

-Through his reputation as a friend of the farmers, after having been imprisoned for four months following an agrarian case, and backed by Parnell, he was elected in a Monaghan by-election in June 1883–5, deemed to be the climax in the Healy-Parnell relationship.
-In 1884 he was called to the Irish bar as a barrister (in 1889 to the inner bar as K.C., in London in 1910).
+Through his reputation as a friend of the farmers, after having been imprisoned for four months following an agrarian case, and backed by Parnell, he was elected in a Monaghan by-election in June 1883, deemed to be the climax in the Healy–Parnell relationship.
+In 1884 he was called to the Irish bar as a barrister (in 1889 to the inner bar as King's Counsel, in London in 1910).
 His reputation allowed him to build an extensive legal practice, particularly in land cases.
-Parnell chose him unwisely for South Londonderry in 1885, which Ulster seat he only held for a year.
-He was then elected in 1886–92 for North Longford.
+He was elected for South Londonderry in 1885, but lost to a Liberal Unionist in 1886.
+In the 1887 North Longford by-election, he was returned unopposed.

 Prompted by the depression in the prices of dairy products and cattle in the mid-1880 as well as bad weather for a number of years, many tenant farmers unable to pay their rents were left under the threat of eviction.
 Healy devised a strategy to secure a reduction in rent from the landlords which became known as the Plan of Campaign, organised in 1886 amongst others by Timothy Harrington.